ConnectedText

 ConnectedText (also abbreviated as CT) is a personal wiki which runs on Windows.
 Articles are written in plain text in CT's own markup language.
 When viewing articles they are styled by a standard HTML CSS file.
 The markup language contains many directives for classification and linkage and can also be scripted using the Python programming language.

 The development of ConnectedText has now ceased.
 The current version (6.0.15) will be the last.
 It is still on sale but the developer has said that there will be no new features added.
+The Official website and the product's forum are no longer accessible.